prof-rossetti/repo-evaluator-py/README.md

 > NOTE: All repository urls are assumed to be valid.
 It's ok if they point to certain branches (i.e. urls with "`repo_name`/tree/`branch_name`")

-To take advantage of file-checking features, also populate the `db/filenames.csv` file with a list of files each repository should contain, for example:
+To take advantage of file-checking features, also populate the `db/filenames.csv` file with a list of files and/or directories each repository should contain, for example:

     filepath
     .env.example